maximocrv/signal_processing/README.md

 ./run_signal_processor
 ```

 You will be prompted to input a number of parameters.
-Note that `window_average` is an integer representing the moving
+These include the `window_average`, which is an integer
-average window that will be used for the time domain averaging, `average_mode` is a string which determines the type of
+representing the moving average window that will be used for the time domain averaging, `average_mode`, which is a flag
-averaging that will be applied (the two options are "moving_average" and "exponential_moving_average")
+denoting the type of averaging that will be applied (the two options are "moving_average" and
+"exponential_moving_average", but input them without the quotation marks).
+Lastly you will be asked to provide an input
+for `n_bins`, which is the integer representing the number of bins used to generate the histogram.

 Second set of parameters for the Fourier filtered signal.
 First, a number (as a `percentage`) must be entered
 indicating which part of the signal we consider to be the main and which part to be noise.
 After that you should enter